Henrymelendez/EventTrackerProject/README.md

 | `PropertType`           | **POST**   | `http://localhost:8083/api/types/{id}/properties`           | *Create New Property*   |
 | `PropertyType`           | **PUT**    | `http://localhost:8083/api/properties/{id}`               | *Update ProperType*       |
 | `void`                 | **DELETE** | `http://localhost:8083/api/types/1/properties/4`            |  *Delete PropertyType*      |

+## Future Implematation
+This project is currently incomplete it needs tables and routes for maintenance, income, rental, contractors, tenants, and a table for rental history this would allow a property manager or owner to keep track of rent payments, expense on individual units, and who lives where and when leases expire. this would make tracking the all that information seemlessly reducing the amount of paperwork and time the owner spends inputing information into spreadsheet and tracking returns on investment.